gem-pasteur/PanACoTA/README.md

 We provide a folder, `Examples`, containing genomic sequences (in `Examples/genomes`) and examples of input files (in `Examples/input_files`) for the software.
 In this folder, you will also find a README file, explaining you how to run the different modules of `genomeAPCAT` with this dataset, so that you can try the software.
 We also describe the results that should be created by each command line.

-**Note:** the provided genomic sequences are taken from real genomes, but then modified and shortened in order to have an example showing different situations.
+**Note:** the provided genomic sequences are taken from real genomes, but then modified and shortened in order to have an example showing different situations, but running very fast.
 Hence, the examples results should not be interpreted biologically!

 ## Documentation

 Not done yet, there will be a documentation describing each module and its arguments/options...

-# Development
+# <a name="develop"></a>  Development

 This part is for people who want to work on developing `genomeAPCAT` package.

+## Installing `genomeAPCAT` (development mode)

+If you want to install `genomeAPCAT` while still working on modifying the scripts, type:

+    ./make develop

+Your changes will then be taken into account.
+As you installed the package, you will be able to run it from any directory in your computer.

 ## Running Tests